Asphalt Shingles: To Layer or Not to Layer?

 Manufacturers make over 12.5 billion square feet of asphalt shingles every year, according to the Asphalt Roofing Manufacturers Association.
 With such a high quantity of these shingles made annually, it's no surprise that they're a top choice for many homeowners.
 Along with durability and a low degree of maintenance, asphalt shingles are an affordable option that is easy to install.

 Even though this type of roofing material can easily withstand winds, snow, ice, and rain, over time asphalt shingles can start to degrade.
-When your roof starts to degrade you have two courses of action to consider — repair or replace.
-However, sometimes people think is there a third option.
+When your roof starts to degrade, you have two courses of action to consider — repair or replace.
+However, sometimes people think there is a third option.

 Sometimes a spot replacement or a patch won't solve the roofing problem.
-When this happens a re-roof is typically in order.
+When this happens, a re-roof is typically in order.
 In order to reduce the costs involved in a complete teardown, some homeowners investigate the idea of covering their worn, torn, or ailing shingles with a new layer.

 Surface Condition